PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

 # How to Create a Team Leaderboard

-Using the GameSparks platform, you can create Leaderboards that show the performance of a team, rather than the performance of a single players.
+You can create Leaderboards that show the performance of a team rather than the performance of a single player.
 For team-based Leaderboards, you need a few things in place.
 This tutorial will take you through the process of getting them set up.

 In this example, we'll create a team type called *Squad*.
 When a player posts a score, the team they are in will be credited with the score.
 This team score can then be used on a Leaderboard for the team.